maim-lain/haremhotel/ashley.md

 Day | Time | Location
 :---: | :---: | :---:
 28+ | Morning | Your room
-- You need to buy and give Ashley the "Slutty Schoolgirl Outfit ($100)"
+- To unlock the scene you need to buy and give Ashley the "Slutty Schoolgirl Outfit ($100)"

 <br>